 The relationship between testosterone and women’s sexual desire is complex.

-There’s a lack of scientific data to show low testosterone can reduce mature women’s sexual desire but many experts agree the connection exists.
+There’s a lack of scientific data to show low testosterone levels can reduce mature women’s sexual desire but many experts agree the connection exists.

 As well as directly influencing female sexual desire, the hormonal changes that happen due to menopause also cause many women to gain weight.